bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

     <p>Left: clouds rendered in full res.
 Right: clouds rendered at 1/16th res (so a quarter of the screen height and width).
 It can be hard to tell the difference here, since the images may appear small in the browser, but the right image is blurrier.</p>
 </div>

+#### Interactive Clouds

+**C# member variable:** `bool m_interactiveClouds` \
+When enabled, clouds can be rendered between the camera and scene geometry.
+When disabled, clouds are always rendered behind scene geometry.
+It is more performant to have this disabled.

+#### Cull Clouds Behind Geometry

+**C# member variable:** `bool m_cullCloudBehindGeometry` \
+When enabled, only renders clouds for un-occluded pixels.
+This can improve performance a lot, but it is currently an experimental feature, because it can introduce unwanted artifacts.

 #### Composite Clouds By Height

 **C# member variable:** `bool m_compositeCloudsByHeight` \